-More than forty years ago, Pierce College began creating lifechanging possibilities for students out of a makeshift building in Lakewood.
-Today, the college district encompasses two main campuses in Lakewood and Puyallup, education centers at Fort Lewis and McChord Airforce Base, virtual education through its growing distance learning program, extensive continuing education opportunities, as well as additional programs at sites throughout Pierce County.
+More than forty years ago, Pierce College began creating life-changing possibilities for students out of a makeshift building in Lakewood.
+Today, the college district encompasses two main campuses in Lakewood and Puyallup, education centers at Joint Base Lewis-McChord, virtual education through its growing distance learning program and extensive continuing education opportunities, as well as additional programs at sites throughout Pierce County.

 The visionary spirit behind these 40 years of growth and change continues to thrive as our colleges evolve.
 Inside, students are exploring new possibilities every day.
-They're learning new skills, developing new interests and cultivating new relationships.
+They are learning new skills, developing new interests and cultivating new relationships.
 Meanwhile, outside, new buildings are taking shape, creating even greater possibilities for generations to come.